-- Revisiting vocabulary - A task where students link concepts between topics - Where they find factual errors and correct them - A knowledge blast writing everything they know about a topic in 5 minute - A task where students evaluate different topics - PLCs to monitor and track student subject knowledge and skills.
+- Revisiting vocabulary - A task where students link concepts between topics - Where they find factual errors and correct them - A knowledge blast writing everything they know about a topic in 5 minute

 TEST

 Set a low stakes test

 Students need to see their progress and be confident in the skills and knowledge that they have and be aware of areas for improvement.
 Low stakes testing can be self or peer marked.